-The AD5678 contains four separate modes of operation.
-Command 0100 is reserved for the power-down function.
-See Table 7.
+The AD5628/AD5648/AD5668 contain four separate modes of operation.
+Command 0100 is reserved for the power-down function (see Table 7).
 These modes are software-programmable by setting two bits, Bit DB9 and Bit DB8, in the control register.